myclarity/myclarity.github.io/README.md

-# SmartDate Docs
+# Clarity Docs

-This repository is for hosting some public-facing static pages including terms and conditions and privacy policy.
+This repository is for hosting some public-facing static pages including terms of use, community guidelines and privacy policy.